All ascents exponential from valued constraint graphs of pathwidth three: Introduction

 \pardo{Steepest ascent short versus long: start with KM and similar constructions~\cite{fittestHard2,fittestHard3} and winding landscapes~\cite{evoPLS} and switch to sparse graphs} So, the second question to consider: does a particular frequently-used strict local search algorithm, like greedy local search, fail to be efficient on a specific subclass of fitness landscapes?
 Or under our definitions, when will fitness landscapes have an exponential \emph{steepest} (rather than any) ascent?
 Here again, there is a number of historic results that have exponentially long steepest ascents in pseudo-Boolean functions that are not represented by sparse VCSPs~\cite{fittestHard2,fittestHard3,evoPLS}.
 Similar results also exist for other popular strict local search methods like random improving step~\cite{randomFitter1,randomFitter2} or random facet~\cite{randomFacetBound,conditionallySmooth}.
 Recently, there was a series of improvements using similar techniques to construct sparse VCSPs that are hard for greedy local search.
 The first result in the series showed a construction of pathwidth $7$~\cite{tw7}, which was improved to pathwidth $4$~\cite{pw4}, and finally to the best possible result of pathwidth $2$ (and maximum degree $3$)~\cite{pw2MSc,KV2025}. \textcite{conditionallySmooth} also noted that the much older \textcite{hakenSteepest} exponential steepest ascent construction has pathwidth $3$, although \textcite{hakenSteepest} never studied the pathwidth of their own construction.
 Finally, \textcite{conditionallySmooth} answered the dual question of finding class of landscapes (in their case: conditionally-smooth) where many, but not all, local search methods find a peak in polynomial time.

-\pardo{Some ascents short versus all ascents long: tight PLS and snake-in-a-box (long path problem~\cite{longpath})} This brings us to the final question to consider, and the focus of this paper: on what fitness landscapes do \emph{all} strict local search algorithms fail?
-Under our definitions, we express this as a structural property of fitness landscapes: when will a family of fitness landscapes have all ascents exponential from some designated initial assignment?
+\pardo{Some ascents short versus all ascents long: tight PLS and snake-in-a-box (long path problem~\cite{longpath})} This brings us to our final question and the focus of this paper: on what fitness landscapes do \emph{all} strict local search algorithms fail?
+Under our definitions, we express this as the structural property: when will a family of fitness landscapes have all ascents exponential from some designated initial assignment?
 Since quadratic pseudo-Boolean functions are PLS-complete under \emph{tight} PLS-reductions, we know that there are some families of fitness landscapes and initial assignments such that all ascents are exponentially long~\cite{W2SAT_PLS1,W2SAT_PLS2,PLS_VCSP2013,PLS_Survey}.
 But the instances that we get through these reductions could have dense constraint graphs.
 There are also historic examples, like \textcite{longpath}'s recursive construction of a family of fitness landscapes with all ascents exponential from a designated initial assignment.
 But \textcite{tw7} proved that any VCSP realizing this recursive construction has to be dense.

 \pardo{Spareseness of all-ascents long instances: MAX-CUT and degree.
 Degree three is tractable~\cite{MAXCUT_deg3}, but degree four has exponential ascents~\cite{MT2010}; construction since improved by \textcite{MS2024}}